submariner-io/submariner-website/src/content/operations/usage/_index.en.md

 Events:                    <none>
 ```
 <!-- markdownlint-enable no-trailing-spaces -->
-When the Service is exported successfully, it can be discovered as `nginx-ss.nginx-test.svc.clusterset.local` across the cluster set.
+Once the Service is exported successfully, it can be discovered as `nginx-ss.nginx-test.svc.clusterset.local` across the cluster set.
 In addition, the individual Pods can be accessed as `web-0.cluster3.nginx-ss.nginx-test.svc.clusterset.local` and
 `web-1.cluster3.nginx-ss.nginx-test.svc.clusterset.local`.